Seed Grants for Energy Research

 Seed funding is available to support faculty research at Carnegie Mellon University in areas such as energy sources, production, efficiency, environmental impact of energy, including shale gas; policy and economic issues.

-Read about our annual funding that has resulted in more than $13M of follow-on funding from a variety of sources:
+Read below about our annual funding that has resulted in more than $16.5M in external funding from various agencies, corporations and nonprofit.

 In 2016, a fourth round of grants resulted in $460,420 of funding for nine projects.